fenago/tableau-fundamentals/lab-guides/md/Lab_14.md

 Fortunately, Tableau gives us the ability to work with different levels of detail in a view.
-Using **Level of Detail** (**LOD**) calculations, which we encountered in *Chapter 5*, *Leveraging
-Level of Detail Calculations*, we can calculate the square feet per apartment.
+Using **Level of Detail** (**LOD**) calculations, which we encountered in Lab 5, we can calculate the square feet per apartment.

 Here, we\'ll use a fixed LOD calculation to keep the level of detail